6 minutes read

 Updated: Jul 01, 2025, 03:45 PM

-S&P’s UAE economic growth forecast 2025-2028 of expanding at an average rate of 4% is expected to primarily be driven by growth in non-oil sectors.
+S&P’s UAE economic growth forecast of 2025-2028 of expanding at an average rate of 4% is expected to primarily be driven by growth in non-oil sectors.
 Despite subdued oil prices and global economic headwinds, the UAE is expected to maintain fiscal surpluses and strengthen its net asset position, which could reach around 177% of GDP by 2028.

 Along with the UAE GDP 2025 outlook, the agency also shares the UAE fiscal surplus 2025 outlook in the report.
 To highlight, S&P projects average fiscal surpluses of 3.2% of GDP during the same period, assuming oil prices hover near $60 - $65 per barrel.
 Additionally, in terms of UAE government debt to GDP, public debt is anticipated to remain stable at 28% of GDP, with local currency debt issuance helping to grow the domestic capital markets.